Pregnancy should be a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 You are entitled to receive up to 39 weeks’ Statutory Maternity Pay during your maternity leave followed immediately by up to 13 weeks’ unpaid maternity leave if you:

-- earn at least the Lower Earning Limit for National Insurance purposes (which is £118 a week (gross as at April 2019)) in an eight-week ‘relevant period’.
+- earn at least the Lower Earnings Limit for National Insurance purposes in an eight-week ‘relevant period’.